-If the Braille printer’s primary use is for limited personal use or short-run light production, then a lightweight desktop printer is probably more than sufficient for your needs.
-This type of printer can easily accommodate a duty cycle of an hour or two per day.
-However, if you require a printer to run multiple hours per day, five days per week, or even two shifts five days per week, then a Braillo production rated machine is required to provide adequate service.
+If the braille printer’s primary use is for limited personal use or short-run light production, then a lightweight desktop braille printer is probably more than sufficient for your needs.
+This type of braille printer can easily accommodate a duty cycle of an hour or two per day.
+However, if you require a printer to run multiple hours per day, five days per week, or even two shifts five days per week, then a Braillo production rated braille embosser is required to provide adequate service.

-Braillo printers are custom made, by hand, using state of the art manufacturing techniques.
+Braillo braille printers are precision made, using state of the art manufacturing techniques.
 The finest grade metal is hand-machined to exact tolerances and then assembled at our facility in Stjordal, Norway.
 Component parts that are either manufactured in-house, or custom made by CE approved suppliers, further guarantee the quality of the finished product.

-Braillo also manufactures its printers with such reliable mechanical parts that even older models can be upgraded with current electronics, features and speed levels—no other Braille printer manufacturer can offer such reliability and longevity in its products.
+Braillo also manufactures its braille printers with such reliable mechanical parts that even older models can be upgraded with current electronics, features and speed levels—no other braille printer manufacturer can offer such reliability and longevity in its products.
 Braillo printers are built to last.

-Braillo printers are capable of around-the-clock Braille production, and it is not uncommon to have a Braillo printer still in service after 20 years and millions of Braille pages produced.
+Braillo braille printers are capable of around-the-clock braille production, and it is not uncommon to have a Braillo printer still in service after 20 years and millions of braille pages produced.

 We would be pleased to provide you with a list of references.

 The European Commission, National Library Service (U.S. Library of Congress), BANA and other governing agencies across the world have strict guidelines regarding braille quality and printed braille dot height of .48mm or above.
-Many braille printers do not meet these specifications – be sure to request samples of the Braille output of any printer which you are considering to purchase, to ensure it meets your requirements.
+Many braille printers do not meet these specifications – be sure to request samples of the printed braille output of any printer which you are considering to purchase, to ensure it meets your requirements.
 The dots should all be the same height, with equal spacing, and in the correct position.
 See how important braille formatting and dot height standards are here

-We are happy to provide samples that are produced on the specific Braillo machine you are interested in purchasing.
+We are happy to provide printed braille samples that are produced on the specific Braillo embosser you are interested in purchasing.

-When Braille is required to be produced in large quantities, day-after-day and week-after-week – that is production Braille.
-Braillo was established in 1980 with the development of the world’s first high-speed interpoint Braille printer.
-Since then, it has focused its efforts entirely on production Braille printers.
-Braillo is the true innovator and leader in this printer category.
+When braille is required to be produced in large quantities, day-after-day and week-after-week – that is production braille.
+Braillo was established in 1980 with the development of the world’s first high-speed interpoint braille printer.
+Since then, it has focused its efforts entirely on true production braille printers.
+Braillo is the true innovator and leader in the braille printer category.

-In addition to reliability and quality, you need your production Braille printer to be fast.
-Check with the National Federation of the Blind and other agencies across the world, who offer true, real-world speed test results of all Braille printers on the market.
+In addition to reliability and quality, you need your true production braille printer to be fast.
+Check with the National Federation of the Blind and other agencies across the world, who offer true, real-world speed test results of all braille printers on the market.

-Initially, Braille printers used only tractor feed/continuous Braille paper.
+Initially, braille printers used only tractor feed/continuous braille paper.
 In an effort to lower production costs for Braillo’s customers, it was the first company to introduce roll feed printers.
 There is no question that using tractor feed paper is still the most reliable method for production printing, and it is still the most widely used format today.
-Tractor fed printing ensures that the paper is correctly fed into the printer and that the user doesn’t have jamming-related errors.
+Tractor fed braille printing ensures that the paper is correctly fed into the printer and that the user doesn’t have jamming-related errors.

-Using rolls is also an extremely reliable way of producing.
+Using braille paper rolls is also an extremely reliable way of producing.
 It is less expensive than using tractor-feed and you don’t have to change paper frequently.

-In a Braille production environment, cut sheet paper is not recommended, nor efficient.
-These embossers only allow for a maximum of 50-100 single sheets to be loaded at a time, and the paper can easily get jammed in the embosser.
+In a braille production environment, cut sheet paper is not recommended, nor efficient.
+These embossers only allow for a maximum of 50-100 single sheets to be loaded at a time, and the paper can more easily get jammed in the braille embosser.

 Ask to see a sample of standard Braille paper vs traditional copy paper – Braillo will be happy to provide you with both so you can feel the comparison.

-Transcribers and proofreaders work extremely hard to ensure that the file they’re sending to the Braille printer comes out correctly.
-The only way to properly ensure Braille translation comes from using a professional translation software.
-Braillo gives a free copy of Duxbury for free with every Braillo braille printer purchase, Duxbury is the most trusted braille translation software.
+Transcribers and proofreaders work extremely hard to ensure that the file they’re sending to the braille printer comes out correctly.
+The only way to properly ensure braille translation, comes from using a professional translation software.
+Braillo includes a copy of Duxbury for free with every Braillo braille printer purchase, Duxbury is the most trusted braille translation software.
 Braillo will also gladly provide a list of additional recommended software programs.

-Printing directly from your computer, phone or tablet without such software simply is not productive if the Braille output is incorrect, as there are too many variables (Grade 1 vs. Grade 2 vs. Grade 3, 6 dot vs. 8 dot, languages, punctuation, etc).
-Additionally, most Braille production centers will be sending files from their computer, not a tablet or phone.
+Printing directly from your computer, phone or tablet without such software simply is not productive if the braille output is incorrect, as there are too many variables (Grade 1 vs. Grade 2 vs. Grade 3, 6 dot vs. 8 dot, languages, punctuation, etc).
+Additionally, most braille embossing production centers will be sending files from their computer, not a tablet or phone.

-Setting up the Braille printer to a computer:
+Setting up the braille printer with a computer:

-There are numerous ways in which Braille printers can be connected to a computer: serial/parallel ports, usb, ethernet and WiFi.
+There are numerous ways in which braille printers can be connected to a computer: serial/parallel ports, usb, ethernet and WiFi.
 While the days of serial/parallel ports are gone, there are still adapters available that ensure that this method is still an option, albeit not as reliable.
-Braillo currently offers a USB connection, as well as Ethernet.
-USB is a direct connection between the Braille printer and local computer, which is a very reliable and practical way of embossing.
-Ethernet connections are another reliable method which allows the printer to easily be set up to a local area network and accessible by many computer stations.
-WiFi printing is the least recommended option in a Braille production environment, as it is susceptible to “dead spots” and breaks in communication.
-If you’re printing many of pages of Braille via a WiFi connection, it’s important to have somebody checking each page of Braille to ensure that there wasn’t a break in the WiFi connection during transmission, which results in a malformed sentence.
+Braillo currently offers WiFi, USB, as well as Ethernet connections.
+USB is a direct connection between the Braille printer and local computer, which is a very reliable and practical way of embossing braille.
+Ethernet and WiFi connections are other reliable methods which allow the printer to easily be set up to a local area network and accessible by many computer stations.

 Braille printer support:

-The investment in a Braillo printer (or any Braille printer) is a big one, so please rest assured that it is Braillo’s highest priority to ensure that your equipment is running properly and that you are satisfied with your investment.
+The investment in a Braillo braille printer (or any braille printer) is a big one, so please rest assured that it is Braillo’s highest priority to ensure that your embosser is running properly and that you are satisfied with your investment.